 - When you create a backup job targeted at HPE StoreOnce, Veeam Backup & Replication will offer you to switch to optimized job settings and use the 4 MB size of data block for VM data processing.
 It is recommended that you use optimized job settings.
 Large data blocks produce a smaller metadata table that requires less memory and CPU resources to process.

 - The HPE StoreOnce backup repository always works in the Use per-VM backup files mode.
 For more information, see Per-VM Backup Files.

 - HPE StoreOnce does not support the reverse incremental backup method.

 - HPE StoreOnce does not support the forever forward incremental backup method.
 When creating a backup job, you must enable synthetic and/or active full backups.
 Otherwise, you will not be able to create a backup job.

 - The HPE StoreOnce backup repository does not support the Defragment and compact full backup file option (for backup and backup copy jobs).

 - You cannot perfom quick migration for Microsoft Hyper-V VMs started with Instant VM Recovery from the backup that resides on the HPE StoreOnce backup repository.

-- You cannot use HPE StoreOnce backup repositories as sources or targets for file copy jobs.
+- You cannot use the HPE StoreOnce backup repository as a source or target for file copy jobs.